ISISComputingGroup/ibex_developers_manual/Stream-Device-Tips-and-Tricks.md

 ## Writing a waveform (e.g. long strings) to a device

-Note: please do https://github.com/ISISComputingGroup/IBEX/issues/5326 before proceeding
+**NOTE:** please check https://github.com/ISISComputingGroup/IBEX/issues/5326 before proceeding to verify details below are still correct.

 Writing waveforms does not not work directly in streamdevice.
 Instead you need to add a level of indirection and use record redirection in a protocol file to explicitly send the data in the waveform: